 Does Spotify Count Plays On Mute?

-Spotify will not count any streams that are on mute in the Spotify app, however, they may still count streams that are muted outside of the app (ie: your computer or phone’s mute button and note the Spotify app mute button).
+Spotify will not count any streams that are on mute in the Spotify app, however, they will still count streams that are muted outside of the app (ie: your computer or phone’s mute button and note the Spotify app mute button).

 With that said, you should know that Spotify may actually take action against the song or artist if any song is streamed on mute in a way that looks suspicious, inorganic, or artificial in the eyes of Spotify.